 In knitting, the selection row is made toward the color changer.
-In rows where color 3 is not represented, only the first and last needles are selected, and manually pushed back to B position.
+In rows where color 3 is not represented, only the first and last needles are selected, and manually pushed back to the B position.
 Eliminating end needle selection can cause problems at the outer edge of other colors, eliminating blank rows from graph and knitting would require much more attention to where in repeat one is actually working, and lead to possible frequent mistakes in color sequence.

-the resulting fabric, knit and purl views
+the resulting fabric, knit, and purl views